 HOW DOES DISCOUNTEDLABS.COM WORK?

 1- Go to the "Find a Location" page to find the closest Labcorp location.
-NOTE: We serve all states in the U.S. except New York, New Jersey, Massachusetts, New Hampshire, Rhode Island, Maine, Vermont, and Hawaii.
+NOTE: We serve all states in the U.S. except New York, New Jersey, and Rhode Island.

 2- Go to "Choose a Test" and add your selection (s) in the shopping cart.